nartc/tnc-scully/blog/scully-netlify.md

 }
 ```

-You can call `"build:prod"` whatever you see fit.
+You can call `"build:prod"` whatever you want.
 As mentioned above, this script will execute:
 - `ng build --prod`: **Angular** production build
 - `scully --prod --scanRoutes`: **Scully** production build.
 We also use `--scanRoutes` flag to force **Scully** to re-scan all routes.